Microsoft’s SQL Server 2008 (and 2008 R2) is now out of support. It was officially retired by Microsoft on July 9 2019.

 SQL Server 2012 also works well with Burli, but we’d recommend using something newer if you have the choice.
 If you have a spare SQL Server 2012 R2 license and wish to make use of it, that’s fine; the database will be supported by Microsoft (presuming you’re on Service Pack 4) until mid-2022.

-And while we’re talking about such things, it’s worth noting that Windows 7 reaches the end of its road in January 2020.
+And while we’re talking about such things, it’s worth noting that Windows 7 and Server 2008 reach the end of their roads in January 2020.